 Withdrawal Deadline Dates and Penalties.
-If a student officially withdraws from college or from a class by the end of the fourth week of the semester (including the regular registration week), a grade of WP (withdrawal passing) will be recorded upon his permanent record for each class from which he has withdrawn.
-If he withdraws after the fourth week and not later than the end of the twelfth week of the semester, either a WP or WF (withdrawal failing) will be recorded, depending upon whether he is passing or failing the course on the date of filing the request for withdrawal.
+If a student officially withdraws from college or from a class by the end of the third week of the semester, a grade of WP (withdrawal passing) will be recorded upon his permanent record for each class from which he has withdrawn.
+If he withdraws after the third week and not later than the end of the eleventh week of the semester, either a WP or WF (withdrawal failing) will be recorded, depending upon whether he is passing or failing the course on the date of filing the request for withdrawal.
 (WF is equivalent to a failing grade.)
-After the twelfth week, withdrawal from a class is not permitted.
+After the eleventh week, withdrawal from a class is not permitted.
 A final grade will be recorded for each class for which the student is enrolled.
-Withdrawal from college (that is, from all courses) will be permitted up to the beginning of the final examination schedule; however, the student will receive a WP or WF grade in each course, depending the provided by the course of the course, depending the course of the course pending upon whether he is passing or failing the course on the date of filing his request for withdrawal from college.
+Check calendar for last date of withdrawal from college.